Blasto33/Curse-API-JS/README.md

 ## Example

 ```
+const { CurseClient } = require("curse-api-js");

 const curse = new CurseClient(<your_api_key>) // https://console.curseforge.com/?#/api-keys

-// Get the 30 most popular mods for the game provided as parameter
+// Get the 30 most popular mods for the game provided as parameter, example function that will be removed later
 curse.getMods('minecraft')
 ```